Wrestling Strength Training: Program & Guide

 Selected wrestlers were found to have 10% greater grip strength, 12% greater isometric back strength, and 7% greater isometric leg strength compared to those who weren’t selected for the National training camp.

 Adding to this body of evidence is a 2011 study that set out to find which physical factors predict wrestling performance by comparing elite and amateur wrestlers by bodyweight (lightweight, middleweight, and heavyweight) [9].
-Elite wrestlers had more fat-free mass, and 12-26% greater squat and bench press compared to amateurs.
+Elite wrestlers had more fat-free mass and 12-26% greater squat and bench press than amateurs.

-The load that maximized power in the squat was approximately 60-65% 1RM and bench press approximately 34-37% 1RM regardless of weight class providing some important actionable information to inform strength programming.
+The load that maximized power in the squat was approximately 60-65% 1RM, and the bench press was approximately 34-37% 1RM regardless of weight class, providing some essential, actionable information to inform strength programming.

-Overall, we can conclude that dynamic and isometric physical strength is an important determinant to wrestling success and should be prioritized within a wrestler’s training program.
+Overall, we can conclude that dynamic and isometric physical strength is important to wrestling success and should be prioritized within a wrestler's training program.

 Physical Differences Between Greco-Roman and Freestyle Wrestling